nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ----------------------------------------------------------------------
 ```
 (Steps 12 to 13) `FileManager#writeNewPlanToFile(newPlan)` is called to write the newly-created `Plan` object's data into
-`plans.txt` which is stored on the user's local filesystem.
+`plans.txt`, which is stored on the user's local filesystem.
 <br><br>
 This completes the process of adding a new plan to WerkIt!